The Bang Calculus Revisited: A Tight Type System Giving Exact Bounds

 \section{A Tight Type System Giving Exact Bounds}

 In order to count exactly the length of $\bangweak$-reduction sequences to normal forms, we first fix a \emph{deterministic} strategy for the $\BangRev$-calculus, called $\weakstg$, which computes the \emph{same} $\bangweak$-normal forms.
 We then define the \emph{tight} type system $\SysTight$, being able to count exactly the length of $\weakstg$-reduction sequences.
-Thm.~\ref{t:confluence}, stating that any two different reductions paths to normal form have the same length, guarantees that \emph{any} $\bangweak$-reduction sequence to normal form can be exactly bounded.
+Theorem~\ref{t:confluence}, stating that any two different reduction paths to normal form have the same length, guarantees that system $\SysTight$ is able to count exactly the length of \emph{any} $\bangweak$-reduction sequence to $\bangweak$-normal form.

-\paragraph{{\bf A Deterministic Strategy for the $\BangRev$-Calculus}.} The reduction relation $\lored$ defined below is a deterministic version of $\rewrite{\bangweak}$ and is used, as explained, as a technical tool of our development.
+\paragraph{{\bf A Deterministic Strategy for the $\BangRev$-Calculus}} The reduction relation $\lored$ defined below is a deterministic version of $\rewrite{\bangweak}$ and is used, as explained, as a technical tool of our development.

+The rules in the first line correspond to the base cases.
+The first of these rules is the multiplicative case, while the other two are the exponential cases.
+The six remaining rules specify the closure by weak contexts.

 Normal forms of $\rewrite{\bangweak}$ and $\lored$ are the same, both characterised by the set $\ipnrml$.

 \begin{proposition} Let $t \in \TermExplicit$.
 Then, \begin{inparaenum}[(1)] \item $t \not\rewrite{\bangweak}$ iff \item $t \not\lored$ iff \item $\pnrml{t}$. \end{inparaenum} \end{proposition}